AI breaks the human records in the Kissing Number Problem

 YY Dr. Yaodong Yang is an Assistant Professor (Boya Young Scholar) at the Institute for Artificial Intelligence, Peking University and Chief Scientist of the PKU–PsiBot Joint Laboratory.
 His research focuses on experience learning and alignment of AI / Embodied agents, aiming to advance the trustworthy deployment and real-world alignment of large models, spanning the areas of reinforcement learning, AI alignment, and embodied intelligence.

-He has published over 200 papers in leading journals and conferences, including Nature Machine Intelligence, Cell Matter, Artificial Intelligence Journal, and IEEE TPAMI, with more than 15,000 Google Scholar citations.
-Since 2022, he has been ranked as the top scholar in AI & Machine Learning at Peking University according to CSRankings.
+He has published over 200 papers in leading journals and conferences, including Nature Machine Intelligence, Cell Matter, Artificial Intelligence Journal, and IEEE TPAMI, with more than 16,000 Google Scholar citations.
+Since 2022, he has been ranked as the top scholar in AI & ML at Peking University according to CSRankings.

 He serves as an Area Chair for major conferences including ICML, ICLR, NeurIPS, AAAI, IJCAI, AAMAS, and IROS, and as an Associate Editor for Scientific Reports, Transactions on Machine Learning Research, and Neural Networks.